 \emph{Subprocesses} \, There is also a natural definition of subobjects in $\mathsf{MDP}$.
-In particular, the definition of morphisms can correctly capture the notion of a subprocess of an MDP. \begin{definition}[Subprocess of MDP] We say that $\mM_1$ is a subprocess of the MDP $\mM_2$ if there exists a morphism $(f,g) \colon \mM_1 \to \mM_2$ such that $f$ and $g$ are injective, that is the morphism $m$ is injective on state and state-action spaces.
+In particular, the definition of morphisms can correctly capture the notion of a subprocess of an MDP. \begin{definition}[Subprocesses] We say that the MDP $\mM_1$ is a subprocess of the MDP $\mM_2$ if there exists a morphism $m = (f,g) \colon \mM_1 \to \mM_2$ where $f$ and $g$ are injective, that is the morphism $m$ is injective on state and state-action spaces.